curbengh/curbengh.github.io/source/_posts/statistical-test.md

 - Stats
 ---

 Choosing a suitable statistical test depends on the design of the experiment, notably the number and the type of variables.
-Following are the guides (or rather cheat sheets) that I have gathered so far.

 <!-- more -->